mWalrus/tm-api/README.md

 # TM API
 This is a small API serving my [MapRank plugin](https://github.com/mWalrus/MapRank).

+## Install
+1. On your server: `git clone https://github.com/mWalrus/tm-api.git /var/www/`
+2. `install.sh`
+3. Configure your webserver with a reverse proxy to `localhost:8000`

 ## Usage
 If you want to host this yourself you'll need to:
 1. Clone the repo: `git clone https://github.com/mWalrus/tm-api`